geospatialem/tools/README.md

 * [Color](http://color.hailpixel.com): A color swatch generator.
 * [Coolors](https://coolors.co/app): The super fast color schemes generator for cool designers.
 * [Gradients.io](http://www.gradients.io): Curated gradients for designers and developers.
+* [CMYK to RBG Converter](http://www.ginifab.com/feeds/pms/cmyk_to_rgb.php): Convert from CMYK to RGB, and HEX.
+Super useful when trying to get HEX codes from Esri products to the web.

 ## GeoJSON
 * [GeoJSON.io](http://geojson.io): A quick, simple tool for creating (points/lines/polygons), editing, and viewing GeoJSON files.
 It supports GeoJSON in all ways, and works with a variety of formats (e.g. KML, GPX, CSV, TopoJSON, etc.).